Connor12858/OTR-DASH/README.md

 ![Page 1](page2.png)
 ![Web Portal](page3.png)
 ### Web-Based Dashboard
-The web-based dashboard displays the same sensor values as the Nextion display, with updates every second.
+The web-based dashboard displays the same sensor values as the Nextion display, with updates 0.1 second.
 The values are fetched using AJAX calls to the `/sensorData` endpoint and updated in real-time.

 #### AJAX Logic
-- The webpage runs a JavaScript function that periodically (every second) sends a request to the ESP32 for the latest sensor values.
+- The webpage runs a JavaScript function that periodically (every 0.1 second) sends a request to the ESP32 for the latest sensor values.
 - The ESP32 responds with a JSON-formatted string containing the current sensor data.
 - The JavaScript then updates the corresponding HTML elements on the page, creating a seamless real-time experience without the need for page reloads.